 David Kurzweil is a partner in the new York office of Latham & Watkins LLP, an international law firm, where he specializes in mergers and acquisitions and general public company representation.
 David has a broad array of experience in both public and private company mergers and acquisitions, which includes representation of principals, special committees, private equity and leveraged buyout funds, and financial advisors.
 David has also represented issuers, underwriters and initial purchasers in numerous debt and equity securities offerings, and has provided general corporate advice to both public and private companies.
 David has a BA from Georgetown University and a JD from Columbia University School of Law.

 Molly Snyder is a clinical social worker at the Jewish Board of Family and Children Services.
-Prior to that she founded Metropolitan Moms, a company that runs various educational classes at galleries, museums, and other cultural institutions throughout New York City for people of all ages.
-The company has been featured on CNN, New York Magazine, Fox News, and CBS, among others.
+Prior to that she founded Metropolitan Moms, a company that runs various educational classes at galleries, museums, and other cultural institutions throughout New York City.
 Molly started her career at Goldman Sachs in investment banking in New York and London and then went to work at the New York City Investment Fund providing funding and mentoring to companies affected by 9/11.
 Molly received her MBA and MSW from Columbia University.
-She lives in Tribeca with her husband Andy, and children Sara and Sam.
+She serves on the Advisory Board of JCP Downtown, a community organization in Lower Manhattan.